natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Pr.%20206%20(Germany).md

 | {{Annotation|Yes|'Torpedo Mode' modification installed}} || 2,000 || 75 || 13.00 || 1 || 50 || TNT || 400 || 400
 |}

 The Pr.
-206 can also be armed with BB-1 depth charges, originally intended for use against submarines.
+206 can also be armed with '''BB-1 depth charges''', originally intended for use against submarines.
 It is not recommended to load them in the ship as they do not have any practical use in naval battles.

+Note: Near to the roll-off depth charge rack are 4 similar looking cylindrical objects in a side drop rack.
+These are actually MDSh smoke canisters (Морская дымовая шашка), which weigh 40-45 kg, and have a diameter of 41 cm, and a length of 48 cm.
+There are 3 versions of the identical canister, BDSh-5, BDSh-15 or MDSh.

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->